14+2 Best Places to Visit in Istanbul

 With a population of 15 million, Istanbul is a big place with big mosques, big hills, and a big sea strait cutting it right down the middle.
 And the marvelous Topkapi Palace, which alone deserves an entire guide

-Part European, part Asian, it’s a good idea to read up on our Istanbul travel tips before you go so things don’t get a little too exciting, if you know what I mean (like if you wanted to try a shoe shiner or, god forbid, decided to rent a car and drive).
+Part European, part Asian, it’s a good idea to read up on our Istanbul travel tips before you go so things don’t get a little too exciting if you know what I mean (like if you wanted to try a shoe shiner or, god forbid, decided to rent a car and drive).

-Before you book a hotel in Istanbul, make sure to read our article on where to stay in Istanbul, because choosing hotel in the wrong neighborhood could cost you precious travel time (it really is a big place!).
+Before you book a hotel in Istanbul, make sure to read our article on where to stay in Istanbul, because choosing a hotel in the wrong neighborhood could cost you precious travel time (it really is a big place!).

 We’ve also got another article for you about the best things to eat in Istanbul, because you’re sure to work up an appetite.
-You can visit all the things on this list in a very busy weekend, but 3 or 4 days would be better for a more relaxing stay in Istanbul.
+You can visit all the things on this list on a very busy weekend, but 3 or 4 days would be better for a more relaxing stay in Istanbul.

 Istanbul is one of maybe 10 cities in the world that I think are deserving of a 3-day stay.
 Most others can be done in 1 or 2 days.